33 Amazing Employee Recognition Ideas You Need to Be Using

 It pays to have amazing employee recognition ideas.

-Companies with a solid strategy to recognize members of their team enjoy stronger engagement, increased productivity, a devoted spirit of customer service, and lower turnover rates.
+Companies with a solid strategy to recognize members of their team enjoy stronger engagement, increased employee morale, a devoted spirit of customer service, and lower turnover rates.
 Companies who have implemented employee recognition programs have identified an increase of 20% in business outcomes and 50% higher levels of productivity from their workers.

 The creative employee recognition ideas below come from real companies that know a thing or two about making their employees feel cherished.